AaltoSciComp/blog/content/2023/march-development-day.rst

 serves so many different users that the software stack is very limited, so that most users need to install their own software and figure out how to run it on AMD GPUs.
-This is why we recommend most users access LUMI through us (we're paid to save you time, after al), though of course anyone interested can use it directly.
+This is why we recommend most users access LUMI through us (we're paid to save you time, after all), though of course anyone interested can use it directly.